typograph/pysimiam/doc/coursera.rst

 .. note:: Depending on how the edges of the obstacle are approximated, it is possible for the robot to peel off at one of the corners.
 This is not the case in the example strategy provided for the first part.

+.. note:: If the amount of robots seems overwhelming, you can comment out some of them in the ``worlds/week6.xml``.
+We note, however, that it can be interesting to have more than one robot - for example, two robots going parallel to one another will detect each other as a wall and keep going parallel indefinitely (or until they meet a wall)

 Week 7.
 Bringing it all together
 ================================